andrew-chance-ihsmarkit/github-slideshow/_posts/0000-01-02-andrew-chance-ihsmarkit.md

 layout: slide
 title: "Welcome to our tutorial slide!"
 ---
-Get yee to a nunnary.
+Get yee to a nunnary. :tada:
 Use the left arrow to go back!